citta-lab/react/README.md

 28. `...` spread operator.
 We can pass `props` object using spread operator instead of passing individually.
 Example: In `const props = {firstName: 'Ben', lastName: 'Hector'};` we can do `<Greeting {...props} />;`.
 29. Each html tags, component tags are converted using `React.createElelement` before rendering it to the UI.
 Example: `return React.createElelement('div', {className: 'App'}, React.createElelement('h1', null, 'React App Test'));`.
 Here we must at least pass 3 or more parameters.
 30. Accessing text/elements between opening and closing of the component can be done by using `props.children`. i.e `<Person name="Bob"> Watchman </Person>` Watchman can be accessed in `Person` component as `{props.children}`.
+31. Two ways of calling function in list.
+Example 1: `onClick={this.handleClick.bind(this,index)}` or Example 2: `onClick={()=>{this.handleClick(index)}}`.
+32. Slice or Spread Operator: If we want to copy the array before manipulating then we can either `slice` before performing action or copy the objects using `[...array]`.
+Example: `const newArray = this.state.people.slice();` or `const newArray = [...this.state.people];`.
+33. Splice vs Splice : we can copy the object using `slice()` however we can remove element inside an array using `Splice()`.
+So often we use splice on an array to create new array and splice on the new array to removed the element.
+This avoids `mutating` the original array.
+34. Why do we need `key` property while rendering the DOM ? : If we don't mention the `key` while rendering list of components then react will always re-render the whole list and compare with the virtual dom.
+However if we use `key` property in the list then react will only render the components associated with the key and hence the computational work is less.
+35. Using `index` vs `id` in KEY: Typically index is always part of the list and any alteration to the data-set will result in change in `index` so it is not really unique with respect to React.
+So having / using `id` of an element helps the React much better.
+Example: `<BuildingHome key={eachHome.id} name={eachHome.name} price={eachHome.price}/>`is bette than using key like `<BuildingHome key={index} name={eachHome.name} price={eachHome.price}/>`.

 ### Deep Dive